[2002] Three causes of MySQL socket errors and how to fix them

 $ sudo /etc/init.d/mysqld status

 Cause 2.
-The paths of the Unix socket used by the MySQL server and the Unix socket used by the client software are different.
+The Unix socket path used by the MySQL server and the Unix socket path used by the client software are different

 No such file or directory (trying to connect via unix:///tmp/mysql.sock)

-For example, the above error shows that the client is referring to /tmp/mysql.sock, but
+For example, the error above shows that the client is looking at /tmp/mysql.sock , but

 [mysqld] socket=/var/lib/mysql/mysql.sock

-Since the path is written like this, all you need to do is set the socket of the client software to the same path.
+The path is written like this, so you just need to set the socket of the client software to the same path

 Solution B. Match MySQL

-[mysqld] socket=same socket path as client [client] soket=same socket path as client [shell] After rewriting, restart MySQL. [shell]$ sudo /etc/init.d/mysqld restart
+[mysqld] socket=same socket path as client [client] socket=same socket path as client [shell] After rewriting, restart MySQL. [shell]$ sudo /etc/init.d/mysqld restart

 $ sudo shutdown -r now